 And so begins the obituary of Yorkshire born, John Thornton.
 At age eighteen, with his brother, he left England aboard the Great Britain for Melbourne.
 He spent time in Gippsland before buying land at Mount Myrtoon, where he lived for the next fifty years.
 He also opened a stock and station agents that he built into a successful business with transactions from Hamilton to Geelong.
 John was a talented cricketer and represented Victoria in 1859 and 1860 and made a great contribution to the Camperdown Cricket Club.

 Right Reverend Monsignor Michael Joseph SHANAHAN: Died 6 December 1931 at Hamilton.
 Monsignor Shanahan was well-known among the Roman Catholic community in the Western District.
 Ordained in his home country, Ireland in 1864 he then travelled to Melbourne.
-He took up the parish at Carisbrook and later the Inglewood parish overseeing churches in towns such as Clunes, Creswick and Talbot.
+He took up the parish at Carisbrook and later the Inglewood parish overseeing churches in towns such as Clunes, Creswick, and Talbot.
 In 1878, he became assistant pastor at Warrnambool, then parish priest at Hamilton in 1886 and was there for the completion of the St Mary’s Church.
 In 1916, he was appointed Dean of Ballarat.
 During his time in Hamilton, Monsignor Shanahan was president of the hospital for twenty-two years.
 Money raised and presented to him went towards completing the well-known spire of Hamilton’s St Marys Church.
 He was buried at the Hamilton (Old) Cemetery (below).

 Louisa SEALEY: Died 4 December 1934 at Casterton.
 Louisa Sealey was born around 1861 and arrived in Casterton with her parents when it consisted of only two houses.
 She married John Black and they lived in Miller Street, Casterton.
 After her husband’s death, she resided with her son on his soldier settlement property at Nangeela.
 Another son, Gordon was killed at Passchendaele, France during WW1.
 Four sons and four daughters survived at the time of Louisa’s death and she still had eight surviving siblings.